Use Docker Compose

 So, how do we get started?

 If you installed Docker Desktop/Toolbox for either Windows or Mac, you already have Docker Compose!
 Play-with-Docker instances already have Docker Compose installed as well.
-If you are on a Linux machine, you will need to install Docker Compose using the instructions here.
+If you are on a Linux machine, you will need to install Docker Compose.

 After installation, you should be able to run the following and see version information.